oracle-livelabs/converged/microservices-data-refactoring/analyze-results/analyze-results-and-adjust-constraints.md

     </copy>
     ```

 3. Run the Infomap algorithm again on the updated data.
-Follow the same steps from Lab 6, Task 2 and verify whether the required is moved to the intended clusters.
+Follow the same steps from Lab 6, Task 2, and verify whether the required is moved to the intended clusters.

-## Learn More

 ## Acknowledgements